thaynes43/haynes-ops/docs/cluster/migrate-from-proxmox.md

 And maybe even `rm -R /etc/pve/nodes` but I didn't get that far.

 ## Update MS-01 BIOS

+While I'm at it there's a BIOS update to apply.

 First upgrade BIOS for MS-01.
 - [tutorial](https://www.virtualizationhowto.com/2024/09/how-to-upgrade-the-minisforum-ms-01-bios/)